Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 Tester notes that:

 It is possible to scroll down in the page so that you aren’t able to view the “Save” button at the top of the page, so you have to scroll all the way up to save, a bit annoying.
 Would be nicer if it is more easily accessed during the course of input, to ensure that people can do so regularly during the process.

-### Update about text on frontpage

-Tester suggests to change about text to

-## About the database

-The Molecular Biophysics Database collects raw data produced in experiments with biomolecular samples, biological material or other material, using molecular biophysics methods, such as Microscale Thermophoresis (MST), Biolayer interferometry (BLI), Surface Plasmon Resonance (SPR) and others.
-MBDB adheres to the FAIR principles of scientific data management.
-F - Findable, A - Accessible, I - Interoperable, R - Reusable
-The development of MBDB is supported by the project MOSBRI - Molecular Scale Biophysics Research Infrastructure of the European Commission, no. 101004806

 ### Search listing - Display entities of interest directly